|1 Year Full-time, 2 Years Part-time

-We uphold a fully contemporaneous model of ethnomusicology, fully open to applied research outside the academy and to the insights of other disciplines, from folklore to anthropology and from sound studies to performance.
-It benefits from the intellectual and musical environment of a large, diverse Department of Music in which all musics are treated as equally worthy of study and respect.
+We uphold a fully contemporaneous model of ethnomusicology, fully open to applied research outside the academy and to the insights of other disciplines, from folklore to anthropology, and from sound studies to performance.
+It benefits from the intellectual and musical environment of a large, diverse Department of Music in which all types of music are treated as equally worthy of study and respect.

 Skills and Careers Information

 Our MA Ethnomusicology graduates go on to pursue a wide range of careers in the creative arts, culture industries and media.
 Many have applied successfully for PhDs in Ireland or overseas.
 Our graduates include professional musicians, academics, teachers, arts managers and staff in NGOs.

 You will have a Second Class Honours Grade II in a primary honours Arts degree (NFQ, Level 8), or equivalent, in music or a related subject (e.g. anthropology, folklore, cultural studies).
 Applicants with an appropriate professional equivalent (e.g. professional musicians of high standing, music media professionals) will also be considered under Recognition of Prior Learning (RPL).
 All applicants will be required to attend an interview with members of the programme team and may be required to pass a qualifying test.

 For Applicants with Qualifications Completed Outside of Ireland